-If a person in receipt of services asks to see a particular document or wants to have information about a particular aspect of the case, the social worker should discuss this with them to see whether the request can be dealt with informally by showing them the relevant part of the file or providing copies of relevant documents.
+If a person currently in receipt of services asks to see a particular document or wants to have information about a particular aspect of their case records, their social worker should discuss this with them to see whether the request can be dealt with informally by showing them the relevant part of the file or providing a copy of relevant documents.

 4. Handling Formal Requests for Access